Page 03 – Islam, our choice!

 In Islam, what is permissible is referred to as Halal, which includes actions and foods that align with the teachings of the Quran and Hadith.
 This includes things like eating all fruits and vegetables, fish and seafood, performing acts of charity, and fostering respectful relationships.
 Islam emphasizes honesty, kindness, peace and justice in every aspect of life.

 On the other hand, what is not allowed (sinful is called Haram) includes actions such as consuming pork (originally because of the Trichinella parasite), alcohol, drugs, gambling, pornography, engaging in dishonesty, and committing violence, murder, theft, having sexual relationship outside marriage.
 Additionally, engaging in practices like usury (riba) and participating in idol worship are forbidden.
-Muslims are also instructed to avoid excess or wastefulness and to follow a moral code that promotes the well-being of individuals and society.
+Muslims are also instructed to avoid excess or wastefulness and to follow a moral code that promotes the well-being of individuals and society and of the planet that does not belong to us.